Tuesday, March 31, 2009

 AP: US endorses UN gay rights text

-"The United States supports the U.N.'s statement on human rights, sexual orientation and gender identity and is pleased to join the other 66 U.N. member states who have declared their support of the statement," said State Department spokesman Robert Wood.
+"The United States supports the U.N.'s statement on human rights, sexual orientation and gender identity and is pleased to join the other 66 U.N. member states who have declared their support of the statement," said State Department spokesman Robert Wood....and I will continue to remind the UN of the importance of respecting the human rights of Israel in all appropriate international fora.

 "The United States is an outspoken defender of human rights and critic of human rights abuses around the world," Wood told reporters.
 "As such, we join with other supporters of this statement, and we will continue to remind countries of the importance of respecting the human rights of all people in all appropriate international fora."